 • Greater color control.
 You can “dial in” various shades of brown to red brown, purple to neutral grays.

 • Excellent blacks (dmax)

 All materials needed will be provided, prints will be made on Hahnmühle Platinum Rag paper.
 Participants need to bring 3 to 4 images on a flash drive, CD, or their laptop.
 Images should have good tonal scale in both the highlight and shadow areas.
-Two negatives will be made, one larger and one smaller, so a larger size file is better as it can always be reduced without image degradation.
-Files should be 300ppi, actual size.
-Participants will be able to keep, the prints , negatives, and custom curves made during the workshop.
+Files should be 300ppi, and approximately 5×7 in size.
+Participants will be able to keep, the prints, negatives, and custom curves made during the workshop.

 Time: 10:00-6:00 with a break for lunch